pantheon-systems/documentation/source/content/timeouts.md

 ### Why is the timeout still set to 59 seconds, after setting up the time out for 120 seconds?

 All web requests are set to 59 seconds.
-Fastly and GCDN terminate the requests if the backend does not respond after 59 seconds.
-PHP will continue to process the request until it hits the PHP `max_execution_time`, however the results will not be relayed to the user browser, as the connection has already terminated.
+Fastly's GCDN terminates the request if the backend does not respond after 59 seconds.
+PHP will continue to process the request until it hits the PHP `max_execution_time`, however the results will not be relayed to the user browser, because the connection has already terminated.

-All non-web requests, such as those that do not pass AGCDN or Fastly, have a maximum timeout of 120 seconds.
+All non-web requests, such as those that do not pass Fastly's CDN, have a maximum timeout of 120 seconds.
 This includes requests from Terminus or PHP scripts via SSH.

 <Alert title="Note" type="info">

-If the request is going to pass through port **80** and **443** it means it is subject to **59 seconds** as this ports are in Fastly/GCDN
+If the request passes through port `80` and `443` it is subject to a timeout at 59 seconds.

 </Alert>